 What is a meta description?

-A meta description is an HTML tag that summarizes the webpage’s content.
+A meta description is an HTML tag that summarizes a webpage’s content.
 It’s the snippet of text, often around 160 characters long, that appears under your page title in search engine result pages.

 Search engines show it in search results when the meta description also includes the keywords being searched.
-Unlike the page title, meta descriptions are not an SEO ranking factor, but they do entice users to click through to a page and are part of effective on-page SEO.
-You’ll see them in a page’s code as <meta name="description" content=, followed by the written description.
+Unlike the page title, meta descriptions aren’t an SEO ranking factor, but they do entice users to click through to a page and are part of effective on-page SEO.
+You’ll see them in a page’s code as <meta name="description" content="a written description of the page">.

 A meta description is the promise you make to searchers.
 Among a sea of competing webpages, it calls out to them and says, “This is the page you’re looking for.”